 If you are collaborating on a project, individual application forms and supporting materials must be submitted by each collaborator.
 Each applicant will include the name(s) of all collaborators.

 Housing will be assigned at random from among the various options.
 If you have particular physical needs, please note these on your application.

 An application fee is required for the separate programs.
-For example, a $35 application fee accompanies an Open Studio Residency application and a separate $35 application fee accompanies a summer workshop session application.
-The Open Studio Residency application is submitted online via SlideRoom and regular (non-scholarship) workshop applications are submitted directly to Haystack.
+For example, a $50 application fee accompanies an Open Studio Residency application and a separate $50 application fee accompanies a summer workshop session application – whether Scholarship or General application.
+The Open Studio Residency application is submitted online via SlideRoom and General workshop applications are submitted directly to Haystack.

 No, participation in the programs is for the full session.